stranskyjan/photo-calendar/README.md

 	title                     = "Some calendar title",
 	titlePageImage            = "/some/image/for/title/page",
 	titlePageBackground       = "/some/background/image/for/titlepage",
+	lastPageBackground        = "/some/background/image/for/last/page",
 	nameDaysFile              = "/some/file/with/name-days",
 	religiousHolidaysFile     = "/some/file/with/religious/holidays",
 	publicHolidaysFile        = "/some/file/with/public/holidays",
 	notesFile                 = "/some/file/with/notes/like/birthdays/etc",
 	weekDayNamesFile          = "/some/file/with/custom/week/day/names",
+	abbrWeekDayNamesFile      = "/some/file/with/custom/abbreviated/week/day/names",
 	monthNamesFile            = "/some/file/with/custom/month/names",
+	abbrMonthNamesFile        = "/some/file/with/custom/abbreviated/month/names",
 	template                  = "delphinus",
 )
 calendar.toHTML()